varunon9/Remote-Control-PC/README.md

 |![Downloading File Screen](./screenshots/downloading-file.png) | ![Music Control Screen](./screenshots/music-control.png)|

 ## How to contribute?
-Desktop part of this project has been developed in Netbeans while that of Android part in Android-Studio.
+Desktop part of this project has been developed in Netbeans(Java-FXML) while that of Android part in Android-Studio.

 #### Steps to deploy app on your machine-
 1. There are three folders-
     1. RemoteControlPC-Studio- Android part, Import in Android Studio
-    2. RemoteControlPC-Desktop- Desktop part, Import in Netbeans
+    2. RemoteControlPC-JavaFXML- Desktop part, Import in Netbeans (Use SceneBuilder)
     3. RemoteControlPC-Libraries- Libraries (Jar file) that is being used in android as well as desktop, Import in Netbeans
 2. Library has a dist folder that contains jar file.
 3. Add this jar file in build path of Desktop (Netbeans) as well as Android part.
 See steps below.